Dragon160/Ubuntu-RazerBladeStealth2019/README.md

 This can easily been done by installing an gnome tweak extension.
 For the nice dock I use this one

     https://extensions.gnome.org/extension/307/dash-to-dock/

+## Troubleshooting

+### Sleep mode is broken again

+Sometimes, it seems that the sleep mode is again broken after installing some gnome extensions or similar things.
+I discovered that in this cases it seeems that _TLP_ is the bad guy.
+Unfortunately the only way to fix is is to reinstall _TLP_

+    sudo apt remove tlp
+    sudo apt install tlp

+Luckily your settings will be kept.